dailymotion/oplog/README.md

 # OpLog

-OpLog (for operation log) is an agent meant to be used as a data synchronization layer between a producer and consumers in a typical micro-services architecture.
+OpLog (for operation log) is an agent meant to be used as a data real-time synchronization layer between a producer and consumers where producer is generally a REST API.
 It can be seen as generic database replication system for web APIs.

 A typical use-case is when a component handles an authoritative database, and several independent components needs to keep an up-to-date read-only view of the data locally (i.e.: search engine indexing, recommendation engines, multi-regions architecture, etc.) or to react on certain changes (i.e.: spam detection, analytics, etc.).

 Another use-case is to implement a public streaming API to monitor objects changes on the service's model.
-With the use of [Server Sent Event](http://dev.w3.org/html5/eventsource/) and filtering, it might be used directly from the browser to monitor changes happening on objects shown on the page (à la [Meteor](https://www.meteor.com)).
+With the use of [Server Sent Event](http://dev.w3.org/html5/eventsource/) and filtering, it might be used directly from the browser to monitor changes happening on objects shown on the page (à la [Meteor](https://www.meteor.com)) or from a native mobile application to keep an up-to-date offline view of the data.

 The agent can run locally on every nodes of a cluster producing updates to the data store.
 The agent receives updates via UDP from the producer application and forward them to a central data store.
 If the central data store is not available, updates are buffered in memory.